 It is true that a perception of danger is the main reason that non-cyclists cite for not cycling.
 But people say many things.
 Yer Conservative voter was famously reticent with the pollsters in the run-up to the recent general election for example.
 But the underlying problem is that it is not normal to cycle.
 Most people consider themselves to be normal, and would like to drive a car they've seen advertised on the telly.

 As for the minority who do cycle turning "a blind eye" to danger: I doubt that this is true, or they wouldn't be cyclists for very long.
 Existing cyclists have learned to take their place in the traffic.
 Yes, road conditions can be demanding, and we can all imagine better.
 Training helps.
 "See that cycle lane on the left?
 Ignore it as you approach the junction!"
 There: just cut your actual risk of dying on your bike by more than 50%.

 Note: if a business is trying to grow, it first tries harder to satisfy its existing customers...

 Ms. Dekker has not to date posted the comment, so it is published here on the usual premise that it is rejected comments that are the most interesting and valuable.
 I note the one (anodyne) comment which was posted under that article seems to have disappeared.
 This lack of desire to discuss her ideas (which resembles Hembrow's) would be sufficient explanation for her being so mistaken in her views.

-Update 0839h 20/8/17.
-Following the introduction of separatist-critique tag, the Guardian comment that was here is now appended to Taking the high road.
+Update 2319h 19/7/19.
+Following the introduction of separatist-critique tag, the Guardian comment that was here is now has its own page.